-There are three vital factors that control the amount of electricity produced by solar panels: Panel size, solar cell efficiency and the amount of sunlight the panel receives.
+Three vital factors control the amount of electricity produced by solar panels: Panel size, solar cell efficiency and the amount of sunlight it receives.

 The term “solar panel” indicates the traditional silicon PV panel typically used for residential applications.
-Each solar panel contains little squares that are actually individual solar cells.
-Linked by wires, these cells are where the magic happens and electricity is made.
+Each solar panel contains little squares that are individual solar cells.
+Linked by wires, these cells are where the magic happens, and electricity is generated.
 The more solar cells working together, the more power they create.
-If you’re trying to calculate how much electricity your panel will create, the size matters.
+If you are trying to calculate how much electricity your panel will produce, the size matters.

 While the standard size of solar panels remains the same, modern panels generate more electricity.
 Mainly due to improvements in cell efficiency by the manufacturers.